-For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 151.
+For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 157.

 In addition to the above risks, certain general risks also apply to the Fund.
-See What are the general risks of investing in a mutual fund? beginning on page 147 for a detailed description of the general risks associated with an investment in the Fund.
+See What are the general risks of investing in a mutual fund? beginning on page 152 for a detailed description of the general risks associated with an investment in the Fund.

-During the 12 months preceding May 31, 2023, up to 33.36%, 14.81%, 11.83% and 11.15% of the NAV of the Fund was invested in securities of Sun Life BlackRock Canadian Universe Bond Fund, iShares Core U.S. Aggregate Bond ETF, iShares Core S&P 500 ETF and Sun Life BlackRock Canadian Composite Equity Fund, respectively.
+During the 12 months preceding May 31, 2024, up to 33.99% and 15.62% of the NAV of the Fund was invested in securities of Sun Life BlackRock Canadian Universe Bond Fund, Series I and iShares Core U.S. Aggregate Bond ETF, respectively.
 Please see Concentration risk for details of the risk associated with these holdings.

-As at May 31, 2023, Sun Tactical Conservative ETF Portfolio segregated fund offered by Sun Life Assurance Company of Canada owned 32.92% of the issued and outstanding units of the Fund.
-Please see Large transaction risk on page 157 for details of the risk associated with a possible redemption of units of the Fund by this investor.
+As at May 31, 2024, Sun Tactical Conservative ETF Portfolio segregated fund offered by Sun Life Assurance Company of Canada owned 42.04% of the issued and outstanding units of the Fund.
+Please see Large transaction risk on page 165 for details of the risk associated with a possible redemption of units of the Fund by this investor.

-We have classified this Fund's risk level as low.
-Please see Investment risk classification methodology on page 214 for a description of the methodology we use to classify this Fund's risk level.
+We have classified this Fund's risk level as low to medium.
+Please see Investment risk classification methodology on page 221 for a description of the methodology we use to classify this Fund's risk level.